-And just like the films and Disney+ shows, there are plenty of threads that have started from The High Republic content ripe for juicy theories of what might befall our Jedi down the line.
+And just like the films and Disney Plus shows, there are plenty of threads that have started from The High Republic content ripe for theories of what might befall our Jedi down the line.
 Of course, given that this takes place in the past, we know part of what comes at the end of it all (the Nihil and Drengir are not threats by the time we hit the Prequel era); however, the Jedi Order in the Prequel era went through a transformation and became more stringent because of the events that happen during this era.
-Having read most of the major content releases of The High Republic (Vow of Silver Dawn is being translated from Mandarin by some amazing Reddit users so I will also be reading that whenever that’s complete).
-Here are some of the themes that have been presented and will likely play a big part moving forwards as well as theories of where certain characters and plot points might explore.
+Having read most of the major content releases of The High Republic, here are some of the themes that have been presented and will likely play a big part moving forwards as well as theories of where certain characters and plot points might explore.

 Optimistic Unity vs Nihilistic Individualism

 Not that there aren’t contradictions on the other side as well.
-The Nihil of course doesn’t want the Republic or Jedi ruining their reign on the Outer Rim.
+The Nihil don’t want the Republic or Jedi ending their reign of the Outer Rim.
 Kasav views the Nihil as organized chaos and that, even though they present themselves as doing whatever they want, there is a chain of command and structure.
-Marchion Ro doesn’t agree with how things are run with the Nihil when we first meet him and, by the time he gets rid of Kasav and manipulates Lorna Dee into kidnapping a Jedi, it’s clear that he sees the Nihil as an endgame for his personal plans.
+Marchion Ro doesn’t agree with how things are run within the Nihil when we first meet him and, by the time he gets rid of Kasav and manipulates Lourna Dee into kidnapping a Jedi, it’s clear that he sees the Nihil as an endgame for his personal plans.
 It is the same side of the coin with the dark side: tapping into a place of fear and want in people to manipulate with the promise of power.

-Republic meanwhile relies on “We are all the Republic” to motivate side characters like Joss and Pikka Aldren and Captain Finial Bright from Light of the Jedi who sacrifices himself mid speaking the statement.
-There is something creepy with the constant repetition of this phrase and I wonder if the authors intended it to be or just created a phrase that worked with the plot and was short and sweet to replicate on merchandise.
-The Jedi have their own similar saying: “For Light and Life” which’s used as an endpoint of a speech or a phrase going into battle.
-Still, I couldn’t help but think of people like Heinz Kruger from Captain America: The First Avenger who pops a cyanide pill instead of being captured alive while stating “Hail Hydra.”
+The Republic meanwhile relies on “We are all the Republic” to motivate side characters like Joss and Pikka Aldren and Captain Finial Bright from Light of the Jedi who sacrifices himself mid-speaking the statement.
+There is something creepy about the constant repetition of this phrase and I wonder if that was the authors’ intent or just a catchy phrase to potentially replicate on merchandise.
+The Jedi have their own similar saying: “For Light and Life” which is used as both an endpoint in a speech and a battle cry.
+Still, I couldn’t help but think of people like Heinz Kruger from Captain America: The First Avenger who pops a cyanide pill instead of being captured alive while defiantly saying “Hail Hydra.”
 It’s not honorable, it’s just sad.
 I know the sentiment is probably meant to be more like being a citizen of the world and loving and caring for everyone and the environment we live in but it comes off more like Hydra.
-If I took a quiz on which High Republic character I am, it might just come up Nihil.
-Alas, this is probably my hindsight of knowing what happens to this Republic and what this Jedi Order becomes so I will just put a stopper right here on that subject.

 Multiple Jedi will Fall to the Dark Side